euler-xyz/euler-vault-kit/docs/whitepaper.md

 #### Delegatecall into view functions

 Solidity doesn't allow for view functions to invoke `delegatecall`.
 To be able to remove view functions from the dispatcher codebase and `delegatecall` them instead into the modules, the dispatching mechanism uses the `useView` modifier.
-This modifier makes the view function `staticcall` back into the dispatcher to a `viewDelegate` function which is `non-payable`.
+This modifier makes the view function `staticcall` back into the dispatcher to a `viewDelegate` function which is `payable` (potentially state-modifying).
 This `viewDelegate` function can now `delegatecall` into the implementation of the view function in the module.

 To address this, a proposed patch to the Solidity compiler is available in [this solc issue](https://github.com/ethereum/solidity/issues/14577).